Tom-A-Watson/Blackjack/README.md

 # Simple Application - Blackjack Game
 As stated briefly in the description, this is a very simple text input & output Blackjack game that I created in **Semester 2** of my first year of university.
 It was for the '**Simple Application**' assignment for the module '**Introduction to Programming**'.
 As well as being a fully-working Blackjack game, it also has some cool custom features/ functionality that I added myself.
-If you wish to download or clone this repository, please read the 'Game Instructions' section of the documentation below.
+If you wish to download or clone this repository, please read the <a href="gameInstructions">Game Instructions</a> section of the documentation below.

 <p align="center">
   <img src="images/blackjackimg.jpg" alt="Blackjack Image" width="400">